About Prime Numbers

 First, there is a formula founded on Wilson’s theorem.
 This states that if integer p > 1, then (p – 1)! + 1 is divisible by p if p is prime.
 An integer is a whole number that is either positive (1, 2, 3) or negative (-1, -2, -3).

 There are several other more complicated formulas for figuring out if a number is prime as well.
 One of these is Matiyasevich’s theorem, which explains: “Because the set of primes is a computably enumerable set, by, it can be obtained from a system of Diophantine equations.”
 In mathematics, a Diophantine equation contains two or more “unknowns.”
 Another individual, James Jones, discovered a set of 14 Diophantine equations which could work if a given number k + 2 is prime, if and only if the system produces a natural number.
-Check out this Wikipedia page to see each of these 14 formulas.

 Prime Telephone Numbers

 Once you start making calculations on your own, you might get curious enough to wonder if your own telephone number is a prime.
 Actually, it was a man named Michael Lugo who pointed out that the telephone number in the famous song “Jenny”, 867-5309, is a prime number (8,675,309).
 This song was on the Billboard Top Ten in the year 1982.
-This began a small trend of others wanting to see if they had a “famous” prime telephone number.
+This began a small trend of others wanting to see if they had a “famous” vanity phone number.

 So just how many U.S. phone numbers are prime?
 The fastest method is to conduct a search online of all 10 digit prime numbers.
 However, this is not necessarily the most accurate way to do this.
 Ones of the reasons why is because not all 10 digit numbers in existence have been assigned to a landline or mobile number.